When is the business tax deadline 2025?

 By Wil Chan

-The business tax deadline to file federal tax returns for most small businesses will be April 15, 2024.
-But that’s just the big one.
+The business tax deadline to file federal tax returns for most taxpayers and small businesses will be April 15, 2025.
+But that’s just the main one.
 There are several business tax deadlines to be aware of — and many of them are different if you’re not a sole proprietor.

 Jump ahead to learn:

-This date is for sole proprietors who file Schedule C and personal tax returns (IRS Form 1040).
-(It’s also the deadline for C-corporations, but that’s a little less common.)
-So if you’re a self-employed individual, independent contractor or gig worker, this date applies to you.
+This date is for sole proprietors who file Schedule C and personal income tax returns (IRS Form 1040).
+(It’s also C-corporations’ deadline, but that’s a little less common.)
+So, if you’re a self-employed individual, independent contractor or gig worker, this date applies to you.

 State business tax deadlines

-Federal tax deadlines do not always fall on the same date as state tax deadlines.
+Federal tax deadlines don’t always fall on the same date as state tax deadlines.
 Check with your state’s tax agency or consult with a licensed tax professional to learn more about your state’s requirements.

 You pay personal income tax if you are a sole proprietorship or limited liability company (LLC).